Dear advisor: I have a startup idea, what Should i do next?

 Note: If you’re developing a 2-sided marketplace, you have two sets of customers: buyers and sellers.

-Before you spend any money on developing a solution, talk to your prospective customers to really understand their needs -- and see if they’d be willing to pay for a solution to their problems.
+Before you spend any money on developing a solution, talk to your prospective customers to narrow down who they actually are, really understand their needs and the value you bring to your customers -- and see if they’d be willing to pay for a solution to their problems.
 Sometimes it feels like a catch-22, you need customers to find more customers.
 How do you get started and find your first one?

 e.g. Are there publicly available (or paid) resources you can leverage to provide insight(s) they didn't have?